nextthingco/docs/Gadget-docs/source/includes/_gadgetyml.md

 An entry for `image:` is generated when you add to onboot or services via the command:

 ```
-gadget add service|onboot imageName
+gadget add service|onboot projectName
 ```

 To pull a base image from Docker Hub change `image:` to the username and repository you would like to pull from.
 The tag also needs to be included if a unique one was given when built, otherwise it will pull the image with the default ["latest" tag](https://docs.docker.com/get-started/part2/#tag-the-image).
 Learn more about [Docker Hub](https://docs.docker.com/docker-hub/) and how to use it.

-__Format__
+Format:

-Generated: `parent_directory/projectname`
+Generated: `image: parent_directory/projectname`

-Docker Image: `username/repoName:tag`
+Docker Image: `image: username/repoName:tag`

 ### Directory: Pathname of local image

 Used when building and deploying images on your host machine rather than pulling from Docker Hub.
-Put the pathname of your Dockerfile and supporting files (called the build's context) here in relation to the gadget.yml file.
+Put the pathname of your Dockerfile and supporting files (the build's context) here in relation to the gadget.yml file.

-__Format__
+Format:

 `directory: projDir`

-<span style="font-size: 16px">**[Net:](https://docs.docker.com/engine/reference/run/#network-settings) Define which network to use or none**</span>
+<span style="font-size: 20px">**[Net:](https://docs.docker.com/engine/reference/run/#network-settings) Define which network to use or none**</span>

 By default, all containers have networking enabled and can make outgoing connections.
 Use the following arguments to choose which network you would like the container use: